 The result?
-I moved back into my parents’ house.
+I moved back to my parents’ house.

 So what happens?
 We get kind of depressed and anxious.
-We feel like we’re not on the “right path”.
-We feel like we’re so far behind from where we should be.
+We feel like we’re not on the “right path”, or feel like we’re so far behind from where we should be.